NirmalTechie/2D-platformer-game/README.md

 .
  2D-platformer-game
-This is a basic 2D platformer game built using Pygame.
+This is a basic 2D platformer game bilt using Pygame.
 You control a blue 4 character that jumps on red platforms.
 Features: Gravity &amp;